 8120 E. Main St, Farmington, NM

 Lake Farmington offers outdoor lovers a variety of adventures within the city limits!
 The lake is open year-round for fishing and camping, and seasonally for boating and swimming.
-Visit The Beach at Lake Farmington for swimming and make time to explore the mountain biking, hiking and horseback riding trails.
+When visiting Lake Farmington make time to explore the mountain biking, hiking, and horseback riding trails.
 Bird watching is also a popular activity at Lake Farmington.
-A variety of hummingbirds, eagles, hawks and heron frequent this city oasis.
+A variety of hummingbirds, eagles, hawks, and heron frequent this city oasis.